christso/crypto-investing-guide/README.md

 ![](images/coinmetrics-path-50k.jfif)

-The other outcome (but unlikely until 2027) is we achieve "hyperbitcoinization" in the current cycle.
+The other outcome (but unlikely until 2027) is we achieve "hyperbitcoinization".
 This involves a number of big corporations holding at least 1% of their cash reserves in Bitcoin, traditional infrastructure such as Visa and Mastercard or other provider making it easy for merchants and customers to transact in Bitcoin, and possibly central banks and governments holding and transacting in Bitcoin.
 This would place the price of one Bitcoin above US$10 million.

 [Hyperbitcoinization - The path to becoming the world’s dominant form of money](https://www.bitrawr.com/hyperbitcoinization).